Beefy-Swain/traffic_light/traffic_light/README.md

 # traffic_light
 Once upon a time I bought a traffic light for about 1.5 years of Amazon Prime.

+This is all designed for an ESP32, though it should only take minimal modification to install on an ESP8266

 ## Useful Commands
-These are pretty specific to my setup, but with a bit of research you could probably make this work for you.
+These are pretty specific to my setup, but with a bit of research this could work for you.

-### Compile
+### Compile and Upload
-`arduino-cli compile -b esp32:esp32:node32s traffic_light/`

-### Flash to ESP
-`arduino-cli upload traffic_light/ -b esp32:esp32:node32s -p /dev/ttyUSB0`
+`arduino-cli compile --warnings all -t --fqbn esp32:esp32:node32s:baud=921600 traffic_light/ -p /dev/ttyUSB0 -t -u`

 ### Monitor Serial
 `screen /dev/ttyUSB0 115200`